nainisha-b/slash/README.md

   - **Ebay SDK Documentation**: [Ebay SDK Documentation](https://developer.ebay.com/support/kb-article?KBid=84)

+- **saveCart**:
+   This is a decorator in Flask that associates the following function with the specified URL endpoint ("/api/saveCart") and HTTP method (POST). @app refers to the Flask application instance and specifies the save_cart function to handle these requests.

+ - **getAllItems**:
+   This is a decorator in Flask that associates the following function with the specified URL endpoint ("/api/getAllItems") and HTTP method (GET). @app refers to the Flask application instance.
+So, when a client makes a GET request to "/api/getAllItems," the get_all_items function is called, and it returns a JSON response with a list of items.

    Please refer to these API documentation links for details on how to use them in our project.

 ## :golf: Future Roadmap

+1. To improve the Security of the Application.
+2. Better API to scrape website.
+3. Integrate the login page with main react application.
+4. Work on test cases to improve code coverage.
-- Host website on a public server so customers can use it
+5. Host domain on public server.
-- Add login feature to store user history to provide features like bookmarking, price drop alerts and many more.
-- Our API can be used by end users such as developers who are tech-savvy individuals looking to get a one stop solution for web scraping ecommerce websites such as Amazon, Target, Ebay,etc along with API access to multiple ecommerce websites.
-It'll be available directly for access to people without having to dive deep into the code.
-- Chrome Extension using the functionalities of Slash API
-- An iOS or Android application.
+6. Price Drop Alerts using email or text notification.

 # Team Members

-## Phase 2 Team Members
+## Phase 3 Team Members

 - [Nainisha Bhallamudi](https://github.com/nainisha-b)
 - [Anvitha Reddy Gutha](https://github.com/AnvithaReddyGutha)